bfollington/use-animation/README.md

 # use-animation

-a react hook for expressive animations, powered by rxjs
+a react hook for reactive animations, powered by rxjs

 Usage: